steve904/doc-and-blog/content/_index.md

       - title: Documentation
         content: >
           Documentation or "Docs" are here.
-You probably will like the Blog more than the docs.
-The docs can also be used to archive blog post.
+You probably will like the Blog more than the Docs.
+The Docs can also be used to archive blog post.
         actions:
           - label: Get Started
             url: /docs